 Nestled in the small town of Kenova, West Virginia is the home of what can arguably be crowned the Jack-O-Lantern capital of the world.
-When Ric Griffth (former Mayor of Kenova) first started decorating for Halloween in 1978, it was with only five pumpkins.
-Now he’s inspired the entire town to take a stab at decorating for the favored fall holiday.
+When Ric Griffth (former Mayor of Kenova) first started decorating for Halloween in 1978, it was with only four pumpkins.
+Now he’s inspired the entire community to take a stab at decorating for the favored fall holiday.

-Each of the 3000 orange gourds are hand carved and then carefully placed in the display.
+Each of the 3,000 orange gourds at the Pumpkin House is hand carved and then carefully placed in the display.
 There’s even a pumpkin ORCHESTRA, with each instrument of the ensemble represented by a carved pumpkin that lights up with the music.
 Various scenes around the home play out like a day in the life of a scarecrow with Jack-o-lantern topped figures depicting assorted activities like fishing.